PioneersHub/pyconde-website/docs/pretalx.md

-# Adding or changing talks
+# Managing Talks in Pretalx

-You should not try to change or add talks in this repository since they will be automatically updated via a script and would be pverwritten or deleted.
+Do not add or modify talks directly in this repository.
+All changes will be overwritten.

-You can change/add or remove talks in Pretalx and it will automatically be updated on the website via the previously mentioned update process.
-See the GitHub actions in `./.github/workflows/main.yml` for details.
+All talk management (adding, changing, or removing) should be done in Pretalx.
+The website is updated automatically from Pretalx via a GitHub Actions workflow.
+See `.github/workflows/fetch_submissions.yml` for implementation details.